Heat Recovery, Counter & Cross Flow Plate Heat Exchangers, Paper Validation

 |second order upwind||energy|

 At the end of the solution process, the efficiency of the heat exchanger is calculated and compared with the value obtained in the reference paper.
 This comparison and validation is based on the values in the diagram in Figure 11 of the article.
 This diagram shows the changes in the heat exchanger efficiency (Ԑ) in terms of the ratio xi / x0.
-This ratio xi / x0 is defined as the ratio of the length of the liquid flow inlet to the total length of the converter.
+This ratio xi / x0 is defined as the ratio of the length of the liquid flow inlet to the total length of the heat exchanger.
 According to the modeled geometry of the present numerical simulation, the value of this ratio in the current work is 0.1.

 The relationships in the paper are used to calculate the heat exchanger efficiency.
 The amount of air and liquid inlet temperature was defined in the boundary conditions and the outlet temperature of the air and fluid was obtained using the software REPORT command and the Area Weighted Average method.
 It should be noted that the amount of heat transfer from the cold fluid to the hot fluid during the simulation process is equal to the amount of heat transfer from the hot fluid to the cold fluid.